 In your volunteer role, you may have access to personal information on the project participants, staff members or other volunteers.
 You must only use this data when necessary, and dispose of it securely when you are finished using it.
 We will always make sure we keep your details safe and secure too.
-Training on our confidentiality and general data protection will be included in as part of your training.
+Data protection training will be included in your initial training.
 Also, please refer to the confidentiality policy, included in this document.